wawer77/even/README.md

 ## CURRENT TO DO:

-- Add confirm transacion functionality
+- Add authorisation to confirmation actions

 - pagination for transactions index (with filtering by user/balance)